virtual-cast/Zenject/Documentation/AutoMocking.md

 ## Using NSubstitute

-If you wish to use NSubstitute then you need to go to your Zenject install directory and extract the contents of "Zenject\OptionalExtras\Editor\AutoSubstitute.zip" into that same directory.
+If you wish to use NSubstitute then you need to go to your Zenject install directory and extract the contents of ``Zenject\OptionalExtras\AutoSubstitute.zip``.
+The extracted folder should then be dropped in ``Zenject\OptionalExtras\TestFrameWork\Editor``.

 > Mock, stub, fake, spy, test double?
 Strict or loose?
 Nah, just substitute for the type you need!